Course Outline

 - Working with classification prediction data

-- A closer look at confusion matrices
+- Examining confusion matrices

-- Using confusion matrices to measure performance
+- Using confusion matrices to assess performance

-- Beyond accuracy – other measures of performance
+- Beyond accuracy – other performance metrics

 - The kappa statistic